copenhagenjs/copenhagenjs.dk/_posts/2014-09-06-september-lund-meetup.md

 Ideas, discussions, learnings, hacks and demoes are most welcome.
 No big slide decks are needed, just get up there and tell us what's on your mind.

+The venue opens at 17:30 for food and drinks, the first talk starts at 18:30.

 ---